Arab Christians: Role in the Nahda

-Religious Persecution
+Religious persecution

-The Massacre of Aleppo of 1850 often referred to simply as The Events was a riot perpetrated by Muslim residents of Aleppo, largely from the eastern quarters of the city, against Christian residents, largely located in the northern suburbs of the predominantly Christian neighbourhood Judayde (Jdeideh) and Salibeh.
+The Massacre of Aleppo of 1850, often referred to simply as The Events, was a riot perpetrated by Muslim residents of Aleppo, largely from the eastern quarters of the city, against Christian residents, largely located in the northern suburbs of the predominantly Christian neighbourhood Judayde (Jdeideh) and Salibeh.
 The Events are considered by historians to be particularly important in Aleppian history, for they represent the first time disturbances pitted Muslims against Christians in the region.
-The patriarch of the Syriac Catholic Church Peter VII Jarweh was fatally wounded in the attacks and died a year later.
+The patriarch of the Syriac Catholic Church, Peter VII Jarweh, was fatally wounded in the attacks and died a year later.
 20–70 people died from rioting and 5,000 died as a result of bombardment.

-The relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods.
-The 1860 civil conflict in Mount Lebanon and Damascus was a civil conflict and later massacre started in Mount Lebanon during Ottoman rule in 1860–1861, fought mainly between the local Druze and Maronite Christians.
-Following decisive Druze victories and massacres against the Christians, the conflict spilled over into other parts of Ottoman Syria, particularly Damascus, where thousands of Christian residents were killed by Druze and Muslim militiamen.
-With the connivance of the military authorities and Turkish soldiers, Druze and Muslim paramilitary groups organised pogroms in Damascus which lasted three days (9–11 July).
-By the war's end, around 20,000 people, mainly Catholic Christians, had been killed in Mount Lebanon and Damascus, and many Christian villages and churches were destroyed.
-Historian Mikhail Mishaqas' memoir of the massacre is valuable to historians, as it is the only account written by a survivor in Damascus.
+The 1860 civil conflict in Mount Lebanon and Damascus was a civil conflict and later massacre during Ottoman rule, started by skirmishes occurring between the Maronites and the Druze of Mount Lebanon.
+Following decisive victories and massacres against Christians, the conflict spilled over into other parts of Ottoman Syria, particularly the city Damascus, where over ten thousand Christian residents of various denominations were killed by Druze and Muslim militiamen.
+With the connivance of the military authorities and Turkish soldiers, Druze and allied paramilitary groups organised pogroms in Damascus which lasted three days (9–11 July).
+By the war's end, around 20,000 Christians had been killed, and many villages and churches were destroyed.
+The Christian quarter of old Damascus was destroyed and houses were plundered.
+Historian Mikhail Mishaqa's memoir of the massacre is valuable to historians, as it is the only account written by a survivor of a mob attack.
+Emir Abdelkader al-Jazairi, the exiled Algerian Muslim military leader, ordered his sons and soldiers to protect and shelter Damascene Christians from impending interpersonal violence that was spreading throughout the city, thereby saving thousands, preserving this ancient community from complete devastation.

 Melkite Greek Catholic and Maronite Christians suffered negligence from the Ottoman authorities and a naval blockade from France and Britain, resulting in the Great Famine of Mount Lebanon (1915–1918) during World War I, which ran in conjunction with the Armenian genocide, the Assyrian genocide and the Greek genocide.
 The Mount Lebanon famine caused the highest fatality rate by population during World War I. Around 200,000 people starved to death when the population of Mount Lebanon was estimated to be 400,000 people.
 The Lebanese diaspora in Egypt funded the shipping of food supplies to Mount Lebanon, sent via the Syrian Island town of Arwad.
-On 26 May 1916, Lebanese-American writer Khalil Gibran wrote a letter to Mary Haskell that read:"The famine in Mount Lebanon has been planned and instigated by the Turkish government.
-Already 80,000 have succumbed to starvation and thousands are dying every single day.
-The same process happened with the Christian Armenians and applied to the Christians in Mount Lebanon."
+On 26 May 1916, Lebanese-American writer Kahlil Gibran wrote a letter to Mary Haskell that read: